March 17, 2023

 As many as 75% of Americans still cannot put solar panels on their rooftop.
 They rent, they move a lot, their roof doesn’t get enough sunlight, or they can’t afford to pay the initial $10,000 or more for a rooftop solar panel system.

 Community solar projects are designed to benefit everyone -- households, businesses, or community organizations.
 A solar developer like Nautilus Community Solar builds and maintains a solar farm in a nearby location.
 Households or organizations can subscribe (for free) to receive the energy produced by the solar farm.
 By choosing clean energy, subscribers earn solar energy credits on their electric bills.
 This is based on the energy produced for their share of the solar farm.
-Subscribing to community solar can lower their electric bills by a guaranteed 10% a year.
+Subscribing to community solar can lower their electric bills by a guaranteed 5% a year or more (most states are 10-15%).

 What’s special about community solar is that neither a person’s income nor place of residence prevents them from saving money while using energy in a more environmentally friendly way.
 As long as they live in an area serviced by community solar, anyone is eligible to join.
 Choosing community solar makes going solar so simple and affordable that anyone can do it.